Wo1fen/todo_list/README.md

 New thread "Week 2"
 Preparing to push into main

-Last version into branch main!
+Last BACKEND version into branch main!

 BACKEND